genome/ptero-apis/auth.md

 where `0123456789abcdef` is an example API key.

+## ID Tokens

+ID Tokens are defined in the [OpenID Connect Core 1.0][4] specification.
+ID Tokens are supported in this specificatino with the following extensions and
+limitations:

+The `aud` claim must be a list of one or more values determined from the requested scopes.
+The `at_hash` claim is always included.

+Additional collision-resistant claims in the UUID Version 5 namespace, `66deca4c-4e8a-44ce-a617-3d37bc0bcfaa`.
+These additional claims may be required depending on the audiences included in the audience list.
+The additional claims are defined as:
+- `posix` (`d9294df3-f60f-504c-aabf-9f8af93cc008`)
+    -  Dictionary containing
+        - `username`
+        - `uid` integer
+        - `gid` integer
+        - `groups` list of integers
+- `roles` (`b15901ac-6238-5e23-8fc7-02f4d26053e6`)
+    -  List of role names

+Sample additional claims from an OpenID Connect `id_token`:

+    "d9294df3-f60f-504c-aabf-9f8af93cc008": {
+       "username": "ltorvalds",
+       "uid": 10001,
+       "gid": 10001,
+       "groups": [13, 24],
+    },

+    "b15901ac-6238-5e23-8fc7-02f4d26053e6": ["foo", "bar"]

+The `id_token` should be passed to services in the `Identity` header, as in this example:

+    Identity: JWT eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJqb2UiLA0KICJleHAiOjEzMDA4MTkzODAsDQogImh0dHA6Ly9leGFtcGxlLmNvbS9pc19yb290Ijp0cnVlfQ.dBjftJeZ4CVP-mB92K27uhbUJU1p1r_wW1gFWFOEjXk

 ## Authentication API
 This part of the API is primarily specified by the [OAuth 2.0 RFC][1].
 This